thinkerytim/thinkery-reaxml-parser/readme.md

 This software is released under the Apache v2.0 License: http://www.apache.org/licenses/LICENSE-2.0

+##Copyright
-Copyright (c) 2016 by The Thinkery LLC
+Copyright (c) 2016 by The Thinkery LLC.
+All rights reserved. www.thethinkery.net

-Web: www.thethinkery.net

-Email: info@thethinkery.net